top of page

 Jardine, Matheson & Co.,/Indo-China S.N.
 Co., London 怡和洋行

 China Merchants Steam Nav.
-Co. 招商局輪船公司
+Co., Shanghai 招商局輪船公司

 China Navigation Co.
 Ltd, London 太古洋行 (PDF files via China Nav Co tab above)